akash211/Notes/Azure_ML_DP100_Notes.md

 Loosely There are 3 types of resources in Azure ML workspace:

-- `Workspace`: Top level resource where traning tracking, deploying happens.
+- `Workspace`: Top level resource where training tracking, deploying happens.
 This will have logs, metrics, outputs, models, snapshots of code etc.
 - `Compute` : Usually handled by administrator because they cost a lot and used for training or deploying a model.
 There are 5 types of compute:
   - a. `Compute instances` : Like VM, usually used for development in Jupyter notebooks
   - b. `Compute clusters` : On demnd cluster of CPU/GPU nodes.
 Used for production